 Nutshell Grammar

 Concisely explores important topics that you need to understand to get the most out of Satori Reader, with an emphasis on clear example sentences.
-(Ongoing)
+(Ongoing--on brief hiatus)

 Episode 1